PrimalNinja/cyborgzoscii/docs/ZWT.md

 Each block's rolling hash covers everything in that block after its own 4-byte hash — its version, its length table, and its fields.

-**Reading a frame** (both parties, any platform):

-1. Take the first 4 bytes as the rolling hash; compute the rolling hash over bytes `[4 .. end]` and compare.
-Mismatch → reject.
-2. Byte at offset 4 is the version.
-Unknown version → reject (or branch to that version's reader).
-3. Read the fixed number of 16-bit LE lengths starting at offset 5 (2 for the issuer block, 3 for the shared block).
-4. Blobs begin immediately after the length table.
-Field *i* starts at `header_end + sum(len[0..i-1])` and runs for `len[i]` bytes.
-The blobs must exactly fill the remainder of the frame.

 **Design choices, and why:**

 - **No pointers, only lengths.** Fields are in fixed order, so each blob starts where the previous ended — a pointer would just be the running sum of prior lengths.
 Dropping pointers means the only 16-bit limit is each *length* field, giving every segment its own full 64 KB range while the whole frame may exceed 64 KB.
 - **No field-count byte, no type tags, no field IDs.** The segment schema is fixed per version and known by both parties out of band.
 A reader already knows it is parsing a 2-field issuer block or a 3-field shared block, so self-description would be dead weight.
 Parties simply read the segments they hold the key for — the RP reads `sharedsignature` + `sharedclaims` with SHAREDROM; the issuer reads `sharedsignature` + `privateclaims` with ISSUERROM.
 - **Version byte for forward compatibility.** Version 0 fixes the segment list above.
 A future version may append segments without breaking version-0 readers; the version byte is inside the hash coverage, so it cannot be altered undetected.
 - **Hash covers everything except itself.** The 4-byte rolling hash at offset 0 is computed over the version byte, the length table, and all blobs (`frame[4 .. end]`).
 Version and lengths are therefore integrity-bound, not just the payload.
+- **Double UNSIGNAL encoded issuer data.** The `issuerdata` is double encoded because the relying party has the plain text of the sharedsignature, double encoding removes any possiblity of plain text attack of the issuers privateclaims.

-Because `issuersignature` is itself a complete UNSIGNAL-encoded block carried inside the shared block, private claims pass through UNSIGNAL twice (issuer block then shared block) and shared claims once.
-A typical token — a 16-byte GUID `sharedsignature` with short claims — lands around **0.9–1.2 KB**; the size is dominated by UNSIGNAL's two layers of random padding rather than the claims, so putting GUID-sized values in the claims barely changes it.
+Because `issuersignature` is itself a complete double UNSIGNAL-encoded block carried inside the shared block, private claims pass through UNSIGNAL three times (issuer block then shared block) and shared claims once.
+A typical token — a 16-byte GUID `sharedsignature` with short claims — lands around **0.9–1.2 KB**; the size is dominated by UNSIGNAL's three layers of random padding rather than the claims, so putting GUID-sized values in the claims barely changes it.

 ---